 Since the Z254 is run by a powerful engine with horsepower just as powerful, it won’t drain too much of your gas.

-So, pair that with a Z254’s 54-inch cutting width and you’re looking at three acres worth of lawn to be mowed in a jiffy!
+So, pair that with a Z254’s 54-inch cutting width, and you’re looking at 3 acres worth of lawn to be mowed in an instant!

 However, as there’s no gas gauge pre-installed, you might have a hard time eyeballing how much gas you have left in the tank afterward.

-Other than that minor issue, it’s safe to say that the Z254 makes it in as one of the best mowers out there for one acre and more!
+Other than that minor issue, it’s safe to say that the Z254 makes it in as one of the best mowers for half an acre and more!

 Other than appearance-wise, what else makes this different from the Z254?